What is self-dealing for private foundations?

 • Contract Awards: Are contracts for goods or services awarded to companies owned or operated by disqualified persons or their families?

-• Employment of Relatives: Are family members of disqualified persons employed by the foundation, and if so, under what terms?
+• Employment of Relatives: Are family members of disqualified persons employed by the foundation, and what are the terms of their employment?

-• Loan Guarantees: Has the foundation ever guaranteed a loan for a disqualified person or related entity?
+• Loans and Loan Guarantees: Has the foundation ever issued or guaranteed a loan for a disqualified person or related entity, or is it considering doing so in the future?

-• Office Sharing Concerns: Is the foundation's office space shared with any related parties, such as family members or associated businesses?
+• Office Sharing Concerns: Does the foundation share office space with related parties, such as family businesses or associated entities?

 Conclusion